niladi/hassio-addons/s3-backup/DOCS.md

 Follow these steps to get the add-on installed on your system:

-1. Enable **Advanced Mode** in your Home Assistant user profile.
-2. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
+1. Navigate in your Home Assistant frontend to **Add-Ons** **Add-on Store**.
-3. Search for "Amazon S3 Backup" add-on and click on it.
+2. Search for "S3 Backup" add-on and click on it.
-4. Click on the "INSTALL" button.
+3. Click on the "INSTALL" button.

 ## How to use